-- I agree to gift samples and data from the project to the Peninsula Research Bank, managed by the NIHR Exeter Clinical Research Facility, to be used for future research. - I agree that information held by the Exeter Molecular Genetics Laboratory and in my medical records may be used to follow up on my future health status. - I am happy to be contacted by the research team about participating in other future studies.
+- I agree for my child to gift samples and data from the project to the Peninsula Research Bank, managed by the NIHR Exeter Clinical Research Facility, to be used for future research with ethical approval. - I agree that information held by the Exeter Molecular Genetics Laboratory and in my child's medical records may be used to follow up on my child's future health status. - I am happy to be contacted by the research team about participating in other future studies.